firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/rita_external_battery_playbook.md

 - Treat 13 S chargers on 12 S packs as emergency-only top-ups—unplug early or use a timer, because survival depends on the BMS tripping before the pack overcharges.[^13s-emergency]
 - Non-common-port externals still need standalone charging—Rita prioritises the lower-voltage pack first, but feeding a charger through the discharge lead bypasses the external BMS entirely.[^lower-pack-first]
 - Capacity tests happen with a constant-current load while the internal pack stays connected—only reconnect externals once voltages sit within about 1 V to avoid hammering the weaker BMS.【F:knowledge/notes/denis_all_part02_review.md†L335-L336】
+- Happy BMS packs tolerate 54.6 V (13 S) chargers on 14 S builds; they simply stop early, so plan reduced range until the proper charger arrives rather than skipping rides.【F:knowledge/notes/denis_all_part02_review.md†L345-L345】
+- Reusing a spare Xiaomi pack externally is electrically straightforward once voltages match—the bottleneck is mounting space, so most riders eventually switch to Denis’ purpose-built externals instead.【F:knowledge/notes/denis_all_part02_review.md†L101708-L101717】
 - Dual 10 S packs do not strictly require Rita inline, but conservative builders leave it in place for monitoring—expect charge sessions to plateau around 41.2 V because the adapter’s diodes mirror the stock charger behaviour.【F:knowledge/notes/denis_all_part02_review.md†L97-L98】
 - Charging through Rita tops the internal pack first; unplug externals and use a dedicated XT30 harness when you need to fast-charge auxiliary batteries.[^fast-charge]
+- Charging a Happy BMS pack through its XT30 controller lead bypasses overvoltage protection—if you must backfeed that way, babysit the meter to avoid overcharging cells.【F:knowledge/notes/denis_all_part02_review.md†L118684-L118688】
 - Expect the internal pack to rest a few tenths below full charge—Rita deliberately leaves headroom for regen and will beep error 39 if sustained pulls exceed its 25 A ceiling.[^undercharge]
 - Respect BMS charge ceilings: G30-class Ninebots accept Segway’s 5 A fast charger via the 8 mm barrel, while F-series and Xiaomi packs cap around 4 A continuous—dial adjustable supplies accordingly.【F:knowledge/notes/input_part006_review.md†L38-L38】
-- Rita draws a small standby current even while the scooter sleeps; recharge storage packs every few weeks or disconnect externals for long layoffs so BMS protection never hits zero.【F:knowledge/notes/denis_all_part02_review.md†L97264-L97268】
+- Rita draws a small standby current even while the scooter sleeps; recharge storage packs every few weeks or disconnect externals for long layoffs so BMS protection never hits zero.【F:knowledge/notes/denis_all_part02_review.md†L483-L484】
 - Daly boards only bleed cells above roughly 4.18 V, whereas Happy BMS can trim at any state of charge yet still self-discharges about 0.6 % per day unless you wake it with a charger pulse.[^bms-balancing]
 - During discharge, Rita always favors the higher-voltage pack first; equal-voltage 10S+10S builds share current once voltages converge, so avoid tricks to “force” external-first draining.[^voltage-favor]
 - Regen is blocked on a full auxiliary pack—bleed a few percent off the top and confirm Rita’s cell-count setting before expecting e-brake recovery again.[^regen-block]